the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 `stack overflow` - buffer overflow overwriting a function's return address.

 `canary` - values that are placed between a buffer and control data on the stack to monitor buffer overflows.
-`data execution prevention` - DEP - prevents code on the stack; prevents memory from being executable and writable
+`data execution prevention` - DEP, prevents code on the stack; prevents memory from being executable and writable

 `W^X princicple` - memory should be writeable or executable, never both.